 - Bring 10 cups of water to a boil in a large, wide pot with high sides (like a stew or soup pot).
 Once it boils, add the baking soda gradually to prevent overflow.

-- When it returns to a boil, lower the pretzels one at a time into the water for 30 seconds each, flipping over halfway.
-When picking up the formed pretzel dough, you can use two fingers to pick it up, one through each pretzel "loop".
-This allows the dough to sort of stretch in the right direction.
-Then just lower it carefully into the boiling baking soda bath.
+- When it returns to a boil, lower the pretzels one at a time into the boiling water for 20-30 seconds each (no more!), flipping over halfway.
 Use a wide, flat-slotted spoon or spatula to lift them from the water.
 Shake the spatula a little to let as much water as you can fall back into the pot, and place the pretzels back onto the prepared tray.

 Egg wash: